 The best part of of her last visit was easy to decide, since there’s little to compare it to, as we first walked through only one of the interwoven paths of Forest Park.
 Eela had heard of it and I’d never been, as we drove towards Sauvies Island and saw only green while swervin’ up the hills of Germantown Road.
 In a city so brightly lit with nature, it’s a thing of normalcy.
 But to see it in such a scale, when you’re completely enveloped by forest, we couldn’t help but stand limply, almost stunned by the scenery.
 Don’t get the wrong ideas either, I’m a pansy when it comes to nature (I don’t camp or rough it in the woods like most proud Oregonians do) but I’m a sucker for a view and honestly, we could have kept on walking.
 I think we paced a few miles forward before turning around.
 My head was constantly raised upwards, looking at the entanglement of tree limbs, it was almost hard to see the sky above.
 We listened to Andrew Bird, wishing we had a stereo to blair the strings that would sway in translation with the forest, the level of sound from my iPhone was a little pathetic.
 Just a cherished moment, is all.
 Making me a little more thankful for choosing this place as the stomping grounds for my first adventure, my home away from home.

 Blogwise, it would appear as though Eela had only just visited me.
 Realistically, that first encounter was in mid-march and she’s been back since then with a few new adventures up our sleeves and this routine of ours that comes back into motion, like it had only been a few days rather than a couple of months of last seeing one another.
 We have this manic banter that keeps us going throughout her stay, and the talent of turning any comment made into song.
 A talent that at times makes us want to strangle one another…(well I drive her crazy more often than not) I have that tendency to kill a song, I sing it to no end and totally enjoy being obnoxious.
-One of my favorite parts about her last visit in May was our trip to da Portland Farmer’s Market at PSU.
+One of my favorite parts about her last visit in May was our trip to the Portland Farmer’s Market at PSU.
 It might sound silly, but that market was one of the main contributing reasons as to why I wanted to move to Portland for culinary school.
-I think I was 19 or 20 when I visited Eela and we stayed on her campus, going to the same market then as I remember feeling overwhelmed by trees overlapping, the atmosphere and the amazing produce.
+I think I was 19 or 20 when I visited Eela and we stayed on her campus, going to the same market and I remember feeling overwhelmed by trees overlapping, the atmosphere and the amazing produce.
 Culinary school was just an idea at the time, but for someone to get so excited over a cart of lobster mushrooms, you’d think I was a kid at Disneyland for the first time.
 The input of love in Portland food is of a different quality than most places and I recognized it then.
-And even if it were only a few years ago, I feel like I was so much more naive then, and still am now.
+And even if it was only a few years ago, I feel like I was so much more naive then, and still am now.
 It’s exciting that there will always be the prospect of learning more when working with food, it’s a constant evolvement.
-It was my first time back since I visited years before, and it was a scene undeniably bumpin and more expansive than I remembered, with a mad spring selection of produce and the vibes of people relaxed, happy.
+It was my first time back since I visited years before, and it was a scene undeniably bumpin’ and more expansive than I remembered, with a mad spring selection of produce and the vibes of people relaxed, happy.
 I think we circled it twice, my mind antsy with decisions on what to buy.
 We ended up with a small hand full of fresh herbs and the fixings for an heirloom tomato soup I planned to make us for dinner, along with fresh bread from Grand Central Bakery.
 They had spreads from joints we’ve more recently talked about in school like Olympic Provisions, a joint most known for its charcuterie or the Portland Creamery for its cheese-age.
 It was cool to see it all in one place, as it expanded throughout the lengths of PSU, with live music and food ready to eat by various venders.
 I know there are weekly farmer markets closer to where I live but I’ll never deny a chance to venture through PSU’s, there are just options I don’t otherwise see, like these dirt bricks of mushroom to start growing your own at home or scrolls of beeswax at every table.
-And while walking through that campus, it feels as though the trees are enclosing, creating an almost bubbled atmosphere different from the streets just beside it.
+And while walking through that campus, it felt as though the trees were enclosing, creating an almost bubbled atmosphere different from the streets just beside it.
 It’s that bit of nostalgia sometimes needed, for me to feel that passion for food and the quality of it.